samuel-deng/math4ml_su25/README.md

 # Welcome to Mathematics for Machine Learning!
 Welcome to the main course webpage for *Mathematics for Machine Learning*!
 This is a course taught at Columbia University during the
-**Summer B semester of 2024** by [Samuel Deng](https://samuel-deng.github.io/).
-If you're a student, all course announcements, logistics, and materials will be available on this page for ease of access (check here first instead of Courseworks).
+**Summer A semester of 2025** by [Samuel Deng](https://samuel-deng.github.io/).
+If you're a student, all content, logistics, and materials will be available on this page for ease of access (check here first instead of Courseworks).
+All course announcements will be on [Ed](https://edstem.org/us/courses/79370/discussion).
 If you're just dropping by, I hope this course is useful to you.

 **What's this course?** This is a topics course meant to strengthen the mathematical fundamentals for students wishing to pursue further study in machine learning.
 The serious study of machine learning requires a student